8 unmissable movies about the Netherlands in WWII

 6. Band of Brothers

 It’s not a movie but a series, and only about 2.5 episodes play out in the Netherlands.
-But Band of Brothers is undeniably an unmissable piece of work about the war.
+However, Band of Brothers is undeniably an unmissable piece about the war.

 Episodes four and five, about the boys from the 101st landing in the Netherlands, are as good as it gets.
 The Spielberg & Hanks production is also already nearly 20 years old, meaning that many young people still need to see it.

-Why we love this: Hands down the best series about WWII around, and with a prominent place in it for the Netherlands.
+Why we love this: Hands down the best series about WWII that also shows the Netherlands.

 Where to watch it: HBO